 A rare disease like hereditary angioedema (HAE) can mean reading through a lot of complicated language and medical terminology.

 The part of the body between the chest and pelvis that surrounds the stomach, intestines, liver, spleen and pancreas.
 This is a common location affected during an HAE attack.
-Before diagnosis, abdominal attacks can be confused with other medical conditions, such as appendicitis or irritable bowel syndrome.

 On-demand, or acute, HAE treatment is medicine used to treat the symptoms of an HAE attack.

 Antihistamines are medications used to relieve allergy symptoms, like sneezing and itching.
 Antihistamines do not help reduce the swelling in an HAE attack.